Here you learn ...

 1.4.2 Adequate living space

-Another requirement for family reunification with a foreigner is that you can prove that you have “sufficient” living space.
+Another requirement for family reunification with a foreigner is that you can prove that you have “sufficient” living space .
 This requirement is also checked very strictly by the authorities.
 What exactly constitutes “sufficient” living space is a matter of debate in legal science, as the law does not specify the size of the apartment or a specific duration of the rental agreement.
 This point therefore repeatedly leads to disputes with the authorities and in court.
-The first point of reference for determining the size of the apartment is the “Housing Supervision Act” of the state of Berlin, according to which at least 9 m² must be available for each adult and at least 6 m² for each child.
+The first point of reference for determining the size of the apartment is the “Housing Supervision Act” of the state of Berlin, according to which at least 9 m² must be available for each adult and at least 6 m² for each child .
 However, the Housing Supervision Act is a social law (i.e. does not refer directly to the Residence Act) and is only relevant for the state of Berlin (so-called state legislation).
 This law does not apply in other federal states in Germany.
 However, similar standards have been developed in case law.
 According to a frequently quoted ruling by the Berlin-Brandenburg Higher Administrative Court, the living space is sufficient if “12 square metres of living space are available for each family member over the age of six and 10 square metres for each family member under the age of six, and ancillary rooms (kitchen, bathroom, toilet) can be used to an appropriate extent” (Berlin-Brandenburg Higher Administrative Court, ruling of July 31, 2015 - 7 B 39.14).
 According to another ruling by the Berlin-Brandenburg Higher Administrative Court, a 10% drop below these values is not harmful (Berlin-Brandenburg Higher Administrative Court, ruling of March 25, 2010 - OVG 3 B 9.08).

-Sufficient living space must often be proven to the immigration authorities by presenting a corresponding housing certificate.
+Sufficient living space must often be proven to the immigration authorities by presenting a corresponding housing certificate .
 You can usually download this housing certificate from the immigration authorities' website (e.g. here for the immigration authorities in Frankfurt am Main and here for the district administration department (KVR) in Munich (Munich immigration authorities)), otherwise it will be sent or handed to you by your responsible clerk.
 The housing certificate should not be confused with the landlord confirmation (which is sent to you by your landlord) or the registration certificate (which is given to you by the citizens' office, district office or town hall).

 1.5 Approval of the immigration authorities

-Another requirement for family reunification is that the immigration authorities agree to the embassy issuing the visa.
-Although you must apply for the visa at the embassy, the embassy will then contact the immigration authorities of the specified place of residence internally to obtain the necessary approval.
-This approval process causes many difficulties in practice, as the internal coordination between the authorities takes a long time and often does not work.
+A further requirement for family reunification is that the immigration authorities agree to the embassy issuing the visa.
+Although you must apply for the visa at the embassy, the embassy will then internally contact the immigration authorities of the specified place of residence to obtain the necessary approval.
+This approval process causes many difficulties in practice, as internal coordination between the authorities takes a very long time and often does not work.
 Sometimes it can even happen that the authorities have different opinions.
 This happens, for example, if the embassy believes that all the requirements for issuing a visa have been met, but the immigration authorities have a different opinion.
 The process is then "frozen" because both authorities no longer see themselves as responsible and therefore do not process the case any further.
 The only way to "resolve" such situations is usually to hire a lawyer to request access to the files and then mediate the conflict between the authorities.

 2. Apply for a spouse visa